adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 14/10/20

+* Read the paper [Explainable ML in deployment](https://arxiv.org/pdf/1909.06342.pdf).
+Amazing work that interviews orgs about their challenges and uses of XAI.
+* Came across [Partnership on AI](https://www.partnershiponai.org/).
+A non profit that works on ethical aspects of AI.

 ## 13/10/20

 * Need to learn sed, awk and other unix terminal commands to efficiently do analysis over GBs of csv files.
 Been googling for too long.